isovic/racon/README.md

     racon [options ...] <sequences> <overlaps> <target sequences>

         <sequences>
-            input file in FASTA/FASTQ format containing sequences used for correction
+            input file in FASTA/FASTQ format (can be compressed with gzip) containing sequences used for correction
         <overlaps>
-            input file in MHAP/PAF/SAM format containing overlaps between sequences and target sequences
+            input file in MHAP/PAF/SAM format (can be compressed with gzip) containing overlaps between sequences and target sequences
         <target sequences>
-            input file in FASTA/FASTQ format containing sequences which will be corrected
+            input file in FASTA/FASTQ format (can be compressed with gzip) containing sequences which will be corrected

     options:
         -u, --include-unpolished